webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 ### 1. Graceful Shutdown

-Initiated when a single SIGINT (Ctrl+C) or SIGTERM (`docker kill -s SIGINT`, `docker kill -s SIGTERM`, `kill`) signal received
+Initiated when a single SIGINT (Ctrl+C) or SIGTERM (`docker kill -s SIGINT`, `docker kill -s SIGTERM`, `kill`) signal is received.
 The crawler will attempt to finish current pages, finish any pending async requests, write all WARCS, generate WACZ files and other post-processing, save state from Redis and then exit.

 ### 2. Less-Graceful, Quick Shutdown

 If a second SIGINT / SIGTERM is received, the crawler will close the browser immediately, interrupting any on-going network requests.
-Any pending network requests will not be awaited.
+Any asynchronous fetching will not be finished.
 However, anything in the WARC queue will be written and WARC files will be flushed.
-WACZ files and other post-processing will not be generated, but the state will be saved in Redis.
+WACZ files and other post-processing will not be generated, but the current state from Redis will still be saved if enabled (see above).
-WARC files should still be valid.
+WARC records should be fully finished and WARC file should be valid, though not necessarily contain all the data for the pages being processed during the interruption.

 ### 3. Violent / Immediate Shutdown